Lowmoor Farmhouse accommodation summary

 The main bathroom is located off the first floor landing and consists of a luxurious double-ended bath, his and hers sink, a walk-in high-pressure shower (of industrial proportions), heated towel rail and WC.

-The remaining two bedrooms both contain zip and link matresses that can be made up either as twin singles or kingsize beds - please specify your preferences on booking.
+The remaining two bedrooms both contain zip and link mattresses that can be made up either as twin singles or king size beds - please specify your preferences on booking.
 One has a handmade oak headboard and the other a cherry headboard.
 They both look out onto the workshop, wash house, the owners' Victorian-style greenhouse and storage sheds, with the meadows and fells beyond.

-Wifi is available and its signal is gradually improving, but guests should not expect ground breaking download speeds due to the rural location.
+Wifi is available and its signal is gradually improving, but guests should not expect ground breaking download speeds due to the rural location so it cannot be reliable if needed for work purposes.
 There are plenty of secure areas to lock up bikes or canoes and ample parking in the yard.
 Dogs are welcome, but guests are asked to keep them off furniture and beds.
 Livestock is kept in surrounding fields, so please be mindful if you have over inquisitive dogs, the garden isn't completely dog proof.

 A large garden surrounds the front and side of the cottage, with a patio area, picnic table and benches to the rear, where views of Skiddaw can be seen and the sun shines here all day long.
 Firewood is plentiful and guests may help themselves as required.